Maeglithier/cicpoffs-apt/README.md

 # Copyright

-O instalador do cicpoffs (arquivos deb) são distribuidos sob a licença MIT.
+O instalador do cicpoffs (arquivos deb) são distribuidos sob a licença GPL-2.0.